-Directors who are not also employees of the Company are eligible to participate in the Company's 1993 Non-Employee Directors Stock Option Plan (the "Director Plan").
-Under the terms of the Director Plan, non-employee directors who do not otherwise hold options to purchase shares of Common Stock upon their initial election to the Board of Directors are awarded options to purchase 27,000 shares of Common Stock upon joining the Board.
-Each non-employee director (regardless of option ownership) is then eligible to receive options for an additional 13,500 shares after each three years of continuous Board service.
-The next scheduled awards under the Director Plan to current non-employee directors are in June 2002.
-The options are granted at fair market value and vest in equal one-third installments upon the earlier of each subsequent annual meeting of stockholders or the anniversary of the option grant date.
-In addition, non-employee directors who serve on the Executive Committee of the Board receive an annual award of 7,500 options (at fair market value and with a two-year vesting schedule).
+If Director Option Plan grants were permitted by the Director Compensation Program, non-employee directors who do not otherwise hold options to purchase shares of Common Stock upon their initial election to the Board of Directors would be awarded options to purchase 27,000 shares of Common Stock upon joining the Board.
+Each non-employee director (regardless of option ownership) would then be eligible to receive options for an additional 13,500 shares after each three years of continuous Board service.